MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-cluster.md

    > [!NOTE]
    > Starting with Windows 10 October 2018 Update, RSAT is included as a set of "Features on Demand" right from Windows 10.
 Simply go to **Settings > Apps > Apps & features > Optional features > Add a feature > RSAT: Failover Clustering Tools**, and select **Install**.
 To see installation progress, click the Back button to view status on the "Manage optional features" page.
 The installed feature will persist across Windows 10 version upgrades.
 To install RSAT for Windows 10 prior to the October 2018 Update, [download an RSAT package](https://www.microsoft.com/en-us/download/details.aspx?id=45520).

-### Add CAU cluster role to configure self-updating
+### Add CAU cluster role to the cluster

+The CAU cluster role is required for self-updating mode.
+If you're using Windows Admin Center to perform the updates, the CAU cluster role will automatically be added.

 The **`Get-CauClusterRole`** cmdlet displays the configuration properties of the CAU cluster role on the specified cluster.